What's 65 As A Fraction

 Simplifying Fractions: Finding the Most Efficient Representation

 Since 65/1 is already in its simplest form (as 1 is the only common divisor of 65 and 1), there's no further simplification needed in this case.
-However, let's illustrate simplification with an example of an equivalent fraction: consider 130/2.
+Even so, let's illustrate simplification with an example of an equivalent fraction: consider 130/2.
 The GCD of 130 and 2 is 2.
 Dividing both numerator and denominator by 2 gives us 65/1, which is the simplest form.

 Fractions in Real-World Applications: Putting it into Perspective